Portfolio Toolbox

 The chart below displays the various outcomes of this Roth conversion strategy over a range of minimum effective tax rates using the data you provided.
 The projected after-tax portfolio and total tax values are based on your life expectancy.

 You can view the summary of this Roth conversion strategy by clicking on the buttons below.
-The Roth Conversion column displays the dollar amount of Roth conversion needed at each age to either maximize your projected after-tax portfolio or minimize your total tax paid.
+The Roth Conversion column displays the dollar amount of Roth conversion needed each tax year to either maximize your projected after-tax portfolio or minimize your total tax paid.
+While this tool models many factors related to your financial situation, you should consult with a financial / tax professional for a second opionion before you take action.

 Roth Conversion Analysis

-The following factors impact the results of this Roth conversion strategy:
+Several factors influence the results of Roth conversion strategies:

 • Traditional IRA & Taxable balances

-• All future taxable income (job, Social Security, dividends & capital gains, lottery)
+• Anticipated future taxable income (job, Social Security, dividends & capital gains, lottery)

-In order to satisfy a minimum tax rate, this strategy performs taxable Roth IRA conversions as necessary.
-While your optimal minimum effective tax rate will change based on the factors above, your recommended minimum effective tax rate seeks to put you on a course to maximize your retirement portfolio by distributing your income tax burden across your remaining lifetime.
+In order to satisfy a minimum tax rate, this tool performs taxable Roth IRA conversions as necessary.
+While your optimal minimum effective tax rate will change based on the factors above, your recommended minimum effective tax rate seeks to put you on a course to maximize your retirement portfolio by distributing your income tax burden over multiple years.
 Unfortunately, no one can predict future tax rates beyond a few years and the remaining items on the list above are unknowable with any certainty.
 The current value of your Roth IRA does not impact this analysis because that money already meets your end goal of tax-free income in retirement.